diverso-lab/fm_montecarlo/README.md

 pip install -r requirements.txt
 ```

-In case of using [Docker]('https://docs.docker.com/get-docker/'), a Dockerfile is provided and a precompiled image available at dockerhub/diversolab
+In case of using [Docker]('https://docs.docker.com/get-docker/'), a Dockerfile and is provided and a precompiled image available at [dockerhub/diversolab](https://hub.docker.com/r/diversolab/fm_montecarlo)
 To execute the commands in an interactive shell, execute:

 ```